BeJF/push_swap/README.md

 ra/rb: ROTATE the data on top of the pile (A/B).
 The data on top becomes the data on the bottom.

 rra/rrb: REVERSE ROTATE the data from the bottom of the pile (A/B).
 The data from the bottom becomes the data on top.

+## Side notes :

+python file is well organized but the use of global variables is pretty messy. the use of the norm doesnt make sense in some functions of the algo